-For the last decades of the Monarchy’s existence, one man dominated discussion of tactics in Austria-Hungary, Army chief of staff Franz Conrad von Hötzendorff.
+For the last decades of the Dual Monarchy’s existence, one man dominated discussion of tactics in Austria-Hungary, Army chief of staff Franz Conrad von Hötzendorff.
 The last peacetime tactical doctrine issued by the Imperial and Royal Army, the 1911 Infantry Regulations, reflected decades of Conrad’s writings.

 Conrad began writing articles in the late 1870’s, with a piece on the recently-concluded Franco-Prussian War and another on proper diets for men and officers.
 Then in 1882, he began writing on tactics, producing a stream of articles and books until 1908.
 His works were widely read and highly influential in Austria-Hungary, despite his relative lack of actual combat experience.
 Conrad became chief of the general staff in late 1906, and with the post came responsibility for Austria-Hungary’s strategic outlook.
 No one man held anywhere near as much influence over the methodology of his nation’s armed forces.

 Having developed an encyclopedic knowledge of the Franco-Prussian War, Conrad based his tactical systems on the lessons he drew from that conflict.
 Infantry would dominate the battlefields of the next war, and the most important factor would be what he termed the “Will to Win.”
 Soldiers and officers must be prepared to advance quickly, directly toward the enemy, and engage him with cold steel.
 The side with the greater fighting spirit would prevail.

 deploy cold steel outside Przemysl, 1914.